 Interface between the Veterinary Surgeons Act 1966 and the Animals (Scientific Procedures) Act 1986

-25.2 This supporting guidance was issued after consideration by an RCVS Working Party and consultation with the Home Office.
-It is accepted that it is for the RCVS to provide guidance to its members on what is recognised veterinary practice.
-RCVS advice is intended to assist veterinary surgeons, veterinary students, teachers in veterinary schools and in extra mural practices, and Home Office inspectors and officials.
-It is accepted, however, that the Courts interpret the law and that RCVS guidance is no more than advice from the professional regulatory body.
-Moreover, it is also recognised that RCVS guidance cannot cover all current situations and that new questions will have to be answered in the future.
+25.4 It is accepted that it is for the RCVS to provide guidance to its members on what is recognised veterinary practice.
+RCVS advice is intended to assist veterinary surgeons, veterinary nurses, veterinary students, teachers in veterinary schools and in extra mural practices, and Home Office inspectors and officials.
+It is accepted, however, that the Courts interpret the law and that RCVS guidance reflects the views of the professional regulatory body.
+Moreover, it is also recognised that RCVS guidance cannot cover all current situations and must continue to evolve.

 Recognised veterinary practice

-25.6 In all circumstances, the individual has to consider the primary purpose and whether he or she is acting in a professional capacity as a veterinary surgeon or as a research scientist.
-Although the procedures and techniques may be identical, analysis of the purpose for which they are applied should help the veterinary surgeon to determine if the intervention is of direct benefit to the animal or its immediate group (ie others of the same species) and therefore recognised veterinary practice, or, if the intervention is for an experimental or other scientific purpose and controlled by the A(SP)A.
+25.7 In all circumstances, the individual has to consider the primary purpose and whether he or she is acting in a professional capacity as a veterinary surgeon or as a research scientist.
+Although the procedures and techniques may be identical, analysis of the purpose for which they are applied should help the veterinary surgeon to determine if the intervention is of direct benefit to the animal or its immediate group (i.e. others of the same species) and therefore recognised veterinary practice, or, if the intervention is for an experimental or other scientific purpose and controlled by ASPA.

-25.8 When animals are used for experimental or other scientific purposes, veterinary surgeons are no different from non-veterinary surgeons, which means that Home Office authorities under the A(SP)A must be sought.
-Failure to comply with Home Office regulations by deliberately misinterpreting the recognised veterinary practice exemption under section 2(8), will be treated as infringements of the A(SP)A and may be regarded as professional misconduct subject to full RCVS disciplinary action.
+25.9 When animals are used for experimental or other scientific purposes, veterinary surgeons are treated in the same way as non-veterinary surgeons, which means that Home Office authorities under ASPA must be sought.
+Failure to comply with Home Office regulations by deliberately misinterpreting the recognised veterinary practice exemption under section 2(8)(b or d), will be treated as infringements of the ASPA and may also be regarded as professional misconduct and subject to full RCVS disciplinary action.

 The use of animals in clinical teaching

-25.9 Under the terms of the Veterinary Surgeons Act, the RCVS is responsible for monitoring veterinary education and professional training and is well placed to give guidance to the profession on ways in which animals are used in clinical teaching and clinical investigation.
-The responsibility for the animal's welfare lies with the supervising veterinary surgeon, and any 'cruelty' would be in breach of the Protection of Animals Act 1911 (1912 Scotland) and subject to possible prosecution.
+25.10 Under the terms of the Veterinary Surgeons Act, the RCVS is responsible for monitoring veterinary education and professional training and is well placed to give guidance to the profession on ways in which animals are used in clinical teaching and clinical investigation.
+The responsibility for the animal's welfare lies with the supervising veterinary surgeon, and any ‘unnecessary suffering’ would be in breach of UK animal welfare legislation and subject to possible prosecution.

-25.11 The teaching of skills to veterinary students is controlled by the Veterinary Surgeons (Practice by Students) (Amendment) Regulation 1993 made under the Veterinary Surgeons Act 1966.
+25.12 The teaching of skills to veterinary students is controlled by the Veterinary Surgeons (Practice by Students) (Amendment) Regulation 1993 made under the Veterinary Surgeons Act 1966.
 Such use of animals applies to all veterinary students in their clinical years and is the responsibility of the clinicians in charge.
 The procedures and techniques are limited to those that would be undertaken by the supervising veterinary surgeon in the course of his/her professional duties.
 The purpose is not experimental or scientific, but the student may acquire competence in those techniques that he/she will use as a qualified veterinary surgeon (see 25.6(c) above).

-25.13 Open discussions with colleagues at the local level should be encouraged.
-The ethical review process in the veterinary schools required under the A(SP)A would be a suitable forum for considering the ethical issues on the appropriate use of animals in clinical teaching.
+25.14 Open discussions with colleagues at the local level should be encouraged.
+The ethical review process in the veterinary schools required under ASPA would be a suitable forum for considering the ethical issues on the appropriate use of animals in clinical teaching.

-25.16 Perfusion of animals before death to obtain fixed anatomical specimens is not considered recognised veterinary practice and should be regulated under the A(SP)A.
+25.17 Perfusion of animals before death to obtain fixed anatomical specimens is not considered recognised veterinary practice and should be regulated under ASPA.

-25.17 Acts of veterinary surgery may be carried out on animals by veterinary surgeons to train non-veterinary surgeons in certain procedures covered by Schedule 3 or Orders made under the Veterinary Surgeons Act.
+25.18 Acts of veterinary surgery may be carried out on animals by veterinary surgeons to train non-veterinary surgeons in certain procedures covered by Schedule 3 or Exemption Orders made under the Veterinary Surgeons Act.
 For example, veterinary nurses, and technicians employed in cattle embryo transfer teams.

 Clinical investigation accepted as recognised veterinary practice

-25.18 When conducting clinical investigation (without A(SP)A authorities), care must be taken to ensure that appropriate veterinary treatment and care is provided for all animals used in the study.
+25.19 When conducting clinical investigation (without ASPA authorities), care must be taken to ensure that appropriate veterinary treatment and care is provided for all animals used in the study.
 The use of untreated 'control' groups needs careful consideration, to ensure that no avoidable suffering results as a consequence of withholding treatments.
-The inclusion of placebo treated 'control' groups will require A(SP)A authority if likely to cause pain, suffering, distress or lasting harm to the animal.
+The inclusion of placebo treated 'control' groups will require ASPA authority if likely to cause pain, suffering, distress or lasting harm to those animals.

-25.19 The use of any novel treatments must reasonably be expected to result in a similar or better outcome than that following conventional treatment.
+25.20 The use of any novel treatments must reasonably be expected to result in a similar or better outcome than that following conventional treatment.
 The veterinary surgeon must have some background knowledge of the treatment in order to make a professional judgement.
-When what is to be done has an experimental component, authority under the A(SP)A may be necessary.
+When what is to be done has an experimental component, authority under ASPA may be necessary.

-25.20 When there is a desire to pursue scientific investigation on clinical cases and with the owner's informed consent, it may be possible to bring the animals into A(SP)A authority and discharge them at the end of the investigation.
+25.21 When there is a desire to pursue scientific investigation on clinical cases and with the owner's informed consent, it may be possible to bring the animals into ASPA authority and discharge them at the end of the investigation.

-25.21 Veterinary surgeons conducting clinical trials within the terms of an Animal Test Certificate (ATC) issued by the Veterinary Medicines Directorate do not generally require A(SP)A authority.
+25.22 Veterinary surgeons conducting clinical trials within the terms of an Animal Test Certificate (ATC) issued by the Veterinary Medicines Directorate do not generally require ASPA authority (see para.
+25.3 (c) above).

-25.22 The circumstances described above highlight the interface between the Veterinary Surgeons Act and the A(SP)A with respect to clinical investigation.
-In these and similar circumstances, veterinary surgeons are invited to approach the RCVS and a Home Office inspector at a preliminary stage to determine whether A(SP)A authority is needed.
+25.23 The circumstances described above highlight the interface between the Veterinary Surgeons Act and ASPA with respect to clinical investigation.
+In these and similar circumstances, veterinary surgeons are invited to approach the RCVS and a Home Office inspector at a preliminary stage to determine whether ASPA authority is needed.

 Diagnostic tests and application of new therapies